Quantum-Inspired Hierarchy for Rank-Constrained Optimization: Proof of Theorem

 \begin{manualtheorem}{\ref{thm:symExtOpt}} For $\dF=\dC$, let $\xi$ be the solution of the rank-constrained SDP in Eq.~\eqref{eq:SDPRank}.
 Then, for any $N$, $\xi$ is upper bounded by the solution $\xi_N$ of the following SDP hierarchy

 Furthermore, the SDP hierarchy is complete in the sense that $\xi_{N+1}\le\xi_N$ and $\lim_{N\to+\infty}\xi_N=\xi$. \end{manualtheorem}

-The proof is similar to the proof of Theorem~2 in Ref.~\cite{Yu.etal2020}.
+The proof is similar to the proof of Theorem~2 in Ref.~\cite{Yu.etal2021}.
 For completeness, we also present it here.
-To prove Theorem~\ref{thm:symExtOpt}, we take advantage of the following lemma, which can be viewed as a special case of the quantum de Finetti theorem \cite{Christandl.etal2007}.
+To prove Theorem~\ref{thm:symExtOpt}, we take advantage of the following lemma, which can be viewed as a special case of the quantum de Finetti theorem \cite{Christandl.etal2007}; see also related results in Refs.~\cite{Navascues.etal2009b,Berta.etal2018}.